-Automatic dialog evaluation metrics are mainly divided into two types: model based and rule based.
-The model based metrics measure the quality of responses that are generally trained.
+Automatic dialog evaluation metrics are typically either model- or rule-based.
+Model-based metrics measure the quality of responses that are generally trained.
 Rule-based metrics analyze the system response using heuristic rules based on human references and conversation context.

-Several string overlap metrics are borrowed from other NLP tasks.
-In these metrics, the model output is compared to a human reference response.
-Bleu \cite{papineni-etal-2002-bleu}, and Meteor \cite{banerjee-lavie-2005-meteor} come from Machine translation, and Rouge \cite{lin-2004-rouge} comes from summarization.
-Bleu is based on string matches using n-gram precision of the responses Meteor includes synonyms and stems for computing the score.
-Rouge on the other hand uses n-gram recall.
-The effectiveness of these word overlap metrics has been a source of great debate~\citep{liu-etal-2016-evaluate,lowe-etal-2017-towards,gupta-etal-2019-investigating,galley-etal-2015-deltableu}.
+Several string overlap metrics are borrowed from other NLP tasks, whereby the model output is compared to a human reference.
+BLEU \cite{papineni-etal-2002-bleu}, and METEOR \cite{banerjee-lavie-2005-meteor} come from machine translation, and ROUGE \cite{lin-2004-rouge} comes from summarization.
+BLEU is based on string matches using n-gram precision of the responses.
+METEOR includes synonyms and stems for computing the score.
+On the other hand, ROUGE uses n-gram recall.
+There is much debate about the effectiveness of these word overlap metrics ~\citep{liu-etal-2016-evaluate,lowe-etal-2017-towards,gupta-etal-2019-investigating,galley-etal-2015-deltableu}.